ehForwarderBot/ehForwarderBot/README.rst

 v2.0 beta release
 ------------------
-This is an beta release of EFB version 2 for test only.
+This is a beta release of EFB version 2 for test only.
 Framework API may subject to change.

 `Documentation`_.